DiogoRibeiro7/nosql-databases-labs/labs/lab01_intro/README.md

 3. A minimal API + smoke test harness.

 Document any progress in the “Advanced Exercises Status” section of your `NOTES.md`.

+---

+### Feedback & Collaboration

+- Use the [Issues tab](https://github.com/diogoribeiro7/nosql-databases-labs/issues) to report bugs or suggest improvements (tag with `lab01`).
+- Post tips or questions in [Discussions](https://github.com/diogoribeiro7/nosql-databases-labs/discussions) so classmates can learn from your experience.